March 28, 2025 // 12:00 PM (GMT)

 Chronic edema and healthcare burden: Why self-care matters

-Join us for an insightful MOH Talk, exploring the impact of chronic edema on healthcare and the power of self-care in improving patient outcomes.
+Our recent MOH Talk, explored the impact of chronic edema on healthcare and the power of self-care in improving patient outcomes.

-Chronic edema is a growing healthcare challenge worldwide, impacting both patients and healthcare systems.
-Join us for an insightful MOH Talk to explore the prevalence of chronic edema, its healthcare burden, and the crucial role of self-care in improving patient outcomes.
+The Talk highlighted the topic around chronic edema and how there is a growing healthcare challenge worldwide, impacting both patients and healthcare systems.
+Attendees explored the prevalence of chronic edema, its healthcare burden, and the vital role of self-care in improving patient outcomes.

-This session will provide expert insights from healthcare professionals and patient perspectives to highlight the importance of early intervention, proper management, and self-care strategies.
+The session featured expert insights from healthcare professionals and valuable patient perspectives, underlining the importance of early intervention, proper management, and self-care strategies.

-• Claire Mitchell - A community nurse’s perspective – Challenges and best practices in patient care
+Claire Mitchell: Gave her perspective on challenges and best practices in patient care

 Speaker